wissem01chiha/dynamic-identification/README.md

 #### Unix
- We stronglly recommend to use conda to craete a virtual enviroment using:
+ We strongly recommend using Conda to create a virtual environment with:

 ```shell
 conda env create -f environment.yml